 Broadcasting revenues are predominately earned through more than ten exclusive television rights agreements with domestic and international broadcasters who provide consideration predominately in the form of cash and, in certain cases, value in kind in exchange for which the material contracts extend through December 2025.
-The aggregate gross revenues derived from cash consideration for such agreements for the years ended December 31, 2020 and 2019 were \$132,967 and \$134,537, respectively.
-In addition, the estimated value of broadcasting barter revenue received for the years ended December 31, 2020 and 2019 were \$5,425 and \$7,030, respectively.
+The aggregate gross revenues derived from cash consideration for such agreements for the years ended December 31, 2021 and 2020 were \$143,287 and \$132,967, respectively.
+In addition, the estimated value of broadcasting barter revenue received for the years ended December 31, 2021 and 2020 were \$5,798 and \$5,425, respectively.
 Such agreements are subject to termination and renewal clauses.
 Pursuant to the Organization's policy of accounting for transactions with multiple elements described elsewhere herein, a portion of the aggregate gross revenues derived from television rights agreements specified above has been allocated to ticket revenue.
-Accordingly, for financial reporting and disclosure purposes \$1,546 in 2019 of the aggregate broadcasting revenues specified above have, instead, been included in the amounts reported under the caption "Ticket Revenues" elsewhere in this Note 5.
-In total for the years ended December 31, 2020 and 2019, cash consideration and barter offset by amounts reported under ticket revenues result in net broadcasting revenues of \$138,392 and \$140,021, respectively.
+Accordingly, for financial reporting and disclosure purposes \$2,382 in 2021 of the aggregate broadcasting revenues specified above have, instead, been included in the amounts reported under the caption "Ticket Revenues" as described elsewhere in this Note.
+In total for the years ended December 31, 2021 and 2020, cash consideration and barter offset by amounts reported under ticket revenues resulted in net broadcasting revenues of \$149,085 and \$138,392, respectively.

-The Organization's performance obligations consist of the conduct of the U.S. Open and Masters Tournament to enable the production of a broadcast.
+The Organization's performance obligations consist of the conducting of the US Open and Masters Tournament to enable the production of a broadcast.
 The terms of broadcasting arrangements are such that rights are assigned to individual events that occur annually and are satisfied at the point in time when the respective event to which they pertain occurs.
 Accordingly, the Organization does not have any unsatisfied performance obligations as of year-end.
 The Organization characterizes the intellectual property (IP) associated with the tournaments as functional IP and recognizes the revenue associated with the licensing of these rights at the point in time the tournaments occur.